-The Immigration, Refugees and Citizenship Canada (IRCC) have taken a significant step towards implementing changes to the Comprehensive Ranking System (CRS) for its Express Entry Immigration system, that will see immigration to Canada through Express Entry become a lot easier.
+The Immigration, Refugees, and Citizenship Canada (IRCC) have taken a significant step towards implementing changes to the Comprehensive Ranking System (CRS) for its Express Entry Immigration system, which will see immigration to Canada through Express Entry become a lot easier.
 The Express Entry system manages three main federal programs, namely the Federal Skilled Worker Class, Federal Skilled Trades Class, and the Canadian Experience Class.

 Published in the Canadian government’s official Gazette, the changes to the Express Entry immigration system will become effective on 19 November 2016.

 - 200 points are now offered for a qualifying job offer in an occupation contained in a Major Group 00, also known as senior management position as described in the National Occupation Classification.
 The occupations are:

 - Senior managers – financial, communications, and other business services.